peternsilva/galvanize-bookshelf-solution/2_express_knex.md

 # Express and Knex

-In this assignment, you'll build a RESTful, database-driven HTTP server, using Express and Knex, to manage your migrated and seeded database.
+In this assignment, you'll build a RESTful, database-driven, HTTP server, using Express and Knex, to manage your migrated and seeded database.

 ## Books